 From Personal Service Companies to Umbrella Companies

-Public sector contractors are dumping their personal service companies in droves at the moment.
+Public sector contractors dumped their personal service companies in droves in March .April 2017.

-Indeed, there is currently a feeding frenzy as umbrella companies snap them up.
+Indeed, there was a feeding frenzy as umbrella companies snapped them up.

 So, what does the Government think of umbrella companies?